0xVienna/Celery/README.md

 # (IMPORTANT) How to prepare for use of Celery Exploit
 1. Uninstall your Roblox client BY DELETING THE FROM %appdata%;
-a.
-Press Windows+R and type %appdata%,
+2. Press Windows+R and type %appdata%
-b.
-Find Roblox folder and delete it.
+3. Find Roblox folder and delete it.
-2.
-a.
-Open Microsoft Store,
+4. Open Microsoft Store
-b.
-Search and install Roblox.
+5. Search and install Roblox.
-3. (Optional) Sign in back to your account and you should be prepared for Celery Exploit, then Go to 'How to install Celery Exploit'.
+6. (Optional) Sign in back to your account and you should be prepared for Celery Exploit, then Go to 'How to install Celery Exploit'.

 # (IMPORTANT) How to install Celery exploit
 1. Download the release from the website [here](https://0xvienna.github.io/Celery/).